City comparison

 Climate, safety, and demographics side by side.

-Phoenix, AZ is about 3.6% cheaper overall than Town 'n' Country, FL, based on our cost-of-living index.
-Housing costs are roughly 14% lower in Phoenix than in Town 'n' Country.
-If you earn $80,000 in Phoenix, you'd need about $82,945 in Town 'n' Country to keep the same standard of living.
+Phoenix and Town 'n' Country have nearly identical overall cost-of-living indices.
+Housing costs are roughly 5% higher in Town 'n' Country than in Phoenix.
+If you earn $80,000 in Phoenix, you'd need about $79,794 in Town 'n' Country to keep the same standard of living.